UrbanOS-Public/juno/README.md

   require:
   - upgrading the urbanos chart version installed in the urbanos release in helm.ts
   - upgrading the kafka chart version installed in the kafka release in helm.ts
-  - altering urbanos_demo_chart_values to correspond with this new chart version
+  - altering urbanos_dev_chart_values to correspond with this new chart version
   - altering urbanos_kafka_values to correspond with this new chart version
   - updating the version pin in the helm template script in "scripts"
-  - pinning each urbanos image in urbanos_demo_chart_values at a release tag (or preferably, pinning those in the charts repo itself.
+  - pinning each urbanos image in urbanos_dev_chart_values at a release tag (or preferably, pinning those in the charts repo itself.
 Upgrading all environments would be much smoother if charts didn't always point to "development" image tag, and image versions were cut more often)